nytlyquest/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **8-print_base16** prints all numbers of base 16 using putchar()
 **9-print_comb.c** prints a comma seperated list of  positive numbers below 10 **100-print_comb3.c** prints a comma seperated list of 2-digit numbers below 99 with a combination of digit like 01 and 10 being the samme
+**101-print_comb4.c** prints a comma seperated list of 3-digit numbers below 999 with a combination of digit like 012, 021, 102, 120, 201 and 210 being the samme